 This is the story about how Emma learned to read:

-Hot tears welled up in little Emma’s eyes as she stood with her reader.
-The other children whispered and giggled.
+Hot tears welled up in little Emma’s clear blue eyes as she stood with her reader.
+The other children whispered and giggled, then grew silent.
 The teacher was yelling something incomprehensible…

-That day in the hollow where Emma lived was unusually quiet.
+In the hollow where Emma lived, the previous day had been unusually quiet.
 Around three o’clock the sound of children running, skipping, and laughing filled the street.

-“Where were you?” they asked.”It’s the first day of school.”
+“Where were you?” they asked in Italian.
+“It’s the first day of school.”